The Bruce Medalists

 Gene Parker was educated at Michigan State University and the California Institute of Technology.
 He spent four years at the University of Utah and since 1955 has been at the University of Chicago, where he has held positions in the physics department, the astronomy and astrophysics department, and the Enrico Fermi Institute.
+His research has been largely in the broad field of astrophysical plasma dynamics.
 He is probably the leading authority on the solar wind and the effects of magnetic fields in the heliosphere.
 His work has greatly increased understanding of the solar corona, the solar wind, the magnetic fields of both earth and sun, and their complex electromagnetic interactions.
 He has seen spacecraft go out into the heliosphere and confirm theoretical models he developed before the space age, when observations of comet tails provided nearly all the data available.
 His books, especially Cosmical Magnetic Fields, have educated generations of investigators.
 His most recent book includes the effects of magnetic fields of planets, stars, and galaxies on X-ray emissions.

 Presentation of Bruce medal